 Heartbreakingly, our dream of working together turned out to be somewhat of a nightmare in reality.
 After a de-construction process, in which we questioned almost every aspect of our lives, we decided to return to our pre-Life 3.0 division of labor and income earning as we fumbled our way forward through my healing and recovery.

 We kept the things that were working for us, like homeschooling, and the things we are committed to, each other and our faith, and discarded the rest.
 And we moved to Montreal.

 We're now writing the next chapter of our adventure story.
-Living on the first floor of a fourplex apartment in a big, beautiful, cosmopolitan city; raising teenagers; homeschooling high schoolers; re-discovering our individuality in our work and creative interests; investing in a passionate marriage; traveling; and re-defining what outdoor adventures look like for us.
+Living on the first floor of a fourplex apartment in a big, beautiful, cosmopolitan city; raising teenagers into young adults; graduating all our kids from homeschool and into post-secondary education; re-discovering our individuality in our work and creative interests; investing in a passionate marriage; traveling; and re-defining what outdoor adventures look like for us.

 This page is a curated list of posts that tell this story in-depth; in the nitty-gritty details and grandiose ideals.

 These are not how-to posts, though sometimes I share helpful resources and ideas.
 More than anything these posts tell a story, the good, bad and ugly of dreaming, making things happen, moving forward and stepping back, dreaming again, and making new things happen.

 Planning a trip to Montreal?
 Check out If you visit Montreal for insider tips and recommendations.

 Once our children are grown and we are no longer responsible for their food, clothing, shelter, and education, we'd like to decrease our burn rate and live in a small, completely paid for house (we are inspired by the tiny house movement) in a place we love.
 That place is, as of yet, undetermined.